gridscale/terraform-provider-gridscale/website/docs/r/storage.html.md

 * `template` - (Optional) List of labels in the format [ "label1", "label2" ].

     * `template_uuid` - (Required) The UUID of a template.
-This can be found in the [expert panel](https://my.gridscale.io/Expert/Template) by clicking more on the template or by using a gridscale_template datasource.
+This can be found in the [the page Template](https://my.gridscale.io/Template) by clicking more on the template or by using a gridscale_template datasource.

     * `password` - (Optional) The root (Linux) or Administrator (Windows) password to set for the installed storage.
 Valid only for public templates.
 The password has to be either plain-text or a crypt string (modular crypt format - MCF).